 A Palestinian opened fire at an Israeli vehicle on Friday and fled the scene near the West Bank settlement of Nili, according to the Israeli military.

-- Assailant fires on Israeli soldiers in West Bank in second suspected attack in hours
+- Assailant Fires on Israeli Soldiers in West Bank

-- Shootings by Palestinians main threat in West Bank, Israeli officer says
+- Shootings by Palestinians Main Threat in West Bank, IDF Officer Says